Production Scheduling

 Reduces Costs – Without scheduling, overproduction leads to excess inventory, and underproduction leads to missed sales.
 A proper schedule prevents both, cutting storage costs, reducing waste, and avoiding expensive rush orders.

-Improves Customer Satisfaction – Customers expect reliability.
-By keeping production aligned with demand and ensuring on-time deliveries, a solid production schedule helps maintain strong customer relationships and prevents late shipments from damaging your reputation.
+Improves Customer Satisfaction—Customers expect reliability.
+A solid production schedule keeps production aligned with demand and ensures on-time deliveries, helping maintain strong customer relationships and prevent late shipments from damaging your reputation.

 Types of Production Scheduling